Children & the Arts is registered as a charity. Registration number is: 1103747

 When is Frieze Masters 2018?

-Coinciding with Frieze London, Frieze Masters will be open to the public 4-7 October 2017.
+Coinciding with Frieze London, Frieze Masters is open to the public from 4-7 October 2018.
 An invitation-only preview day will be held on Wednesday 3 October 2018.

 How do I get a ticket for the fair?